 1963 – 1968

-There was a two-dimensional version of the emblem with a round base.
-The seven acquired clear wide lines in it, and the inscription “ELEVEN” became black and oblique.
-In this case, the word was on a white background, crossing the red number in the middle.
-The name of the chain of stores was located inside a white inverted trapezoid with a frame of thin lines.
-That, in turn, was placed in a green circle.
-Under the letter, “E” was the registered trademark.
+A two-dimensional version of the emblem with a round base appeared.
+Seven acquired clear, broad lines in it, and the inscription “ELEVEN” became black and slanted.
+The word was on a white background, crossing the red number in the middle.
+The name of the store chain was placed inside a white inverted trapezoid framed by thin lines.
+This, in turn, was placed in a green circle.
+Under the letter “E” was the registered trademark.

 1968 – 2004

-The designers have divided the seven into two blocks: orange and red.
-In addition, they repainted the circle and lettering in turquoise, removed the thin lines around the edges of the trapezoid, and rounded its corners.
+The designers divided the “seven” into orange and red blocks.
+In addition, they repainted the circle and the inscription in turquoise, removed the thin lines along the edges of the trapezoid, and rounded its corners.
 At the same time, the word “ELEVEN” was aligned horizontally and received a new font.
-The logo designer insisted that the last letter “n” be lowercase because that way, the image looked harmonious.
-Due to the decrease in the trapezoid, the lower edge of the number “7” protruded slightly beyond its limits.
+The logo designer insisted that the last letter “n” should be lowercase because, in this case, the image looked harmonious.
+By reducing the trapezoid, the lower edge of “7” slightly protruded beyond its limits.

 1975 – 1986